- What's a TM?

 Opinions vary.
 Some people look at the math and stats while others run endless simulations, and still, others focus on real-world experience, personal preference, or behavioral observation.
 Personally, I do all of the above.

-I keep a list here and update it whenever Pokémon Go makes changes, or new Pokémon and moves become available:
+For further assistance, we keep a list of the best Pokémon Go movesets for attack and defense and update it whenever Pokémon Go makes changes or new Pokémon and moves become available:

 TMs are a crucial part of making your Pokémon more powerful in Pokémon Go.
 Sometimes the Pokémon you catch won't have the best movesets and TMs allow you to change them.
 In no time, you'll have a long list of formidable Pokémon on your team that will do a lot towards taking over gyms or defeating Raids.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!